Skip to main content

 The word spread is used to refer to the difference between the supply (or sell) and demand (or buy) prices and is used for all assets and their derivatives.

-In short, the spread is the difference between the sell price and the buy price.
+The spread is the difference between the sell price and the buy price.

 Say the EUR/USD sell price is 1.300.
 If you want to buy €1, you should pay $1.30.
 Therefore, it would be advisable to make the purchase if you believe that the EUR will rise against the USD.
-In other words: you should buy only if you think you can sell your €1 for an amount greater than the $1.30 you paid for it.
+In other words, you should buy only if you think you can sell your €1 for an amount greater than the $1.30 you paid for it.

 If you wish to sell, the chart will show you the price at which you can sell the first currency for the second.